top of page

 Why Therapists Shouldn't Go Into Private Practice

 Private practice.
-The promised land for therapists, the inevitable resting place for a career in therapy.
-Many say that one day they will “end up” in private practice.
+The promised land for therapists and inevitable resting place for a career in therapy.
+Many say that they will “end up” in private practice.
 We all know the positives: you are your own boss, you can make more money, set your own schedule, etc.

-Yet there are plenty of downsides to consider.
+Yet there are plenty of tradeoffs to consider in such a life.
 Let's take a look at the other side of the coin...

 What is Private Practice?